 Swiss National Bank works with govt to counter coronavirus slowdown

-"The SNB is intervening more strongly in the foreign exchange market to contribute to the stabilisation of the situation," the SNB said.
-The franc edged higher against the euro after the policy decision, as investors had expected the SNB to keep rates on hold, though it remained within striking distance of a July 2015 high hit overnight at 1.0532 francs per euro.

-Against the dollar, the franc held near earlier lows.
-The SNB said it was also taking additional step to ensure liquidity in the financial system and raising the exemption threshold before negative interest rates applied to 30 times banks' minimum requirements from 25.
+The SNB said it was also taking additional steps to ensure liquidity in the financial system and raising the exemption threshold before negative interest rates applied to 30 times banks' minimum requirements from 25 times.

-By forecasting an economic contraction and saying it is working with the government, the SNB was sending a message that urgent action was needed, said Charlotte de Montpellier at ING Bank, adding its ability to support the economy on its own was limited.
-"In my view, this is a way of putting pressure on the budgetary authorities to launch a serious plan to support the economy," she said, noting Switzerland's very low public debt gave room for fiscal stimulus.

-"In my view, the SNB is clearly pushing for a massive fiscal plan and is ready to accompany such a plan with monetary measures if necessary," de Montpellier said.
-(Additional reporting by Saikat Chaterjee; Editing by Michael Shields and Andrew Cawthorne)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)